bitofbinary/bitofbinary/content/blog/github-ssh-key-per-organisation.md

 tags: [Git, Linux]
 ---

-To perform operations such as clone, push etc. on Github, I want the right key to be uses.
+To perform git operations, I want the right key to be used.

 This is how I configure it.
 This approach works when the Github account is an organisation account.